One Medical Issue Away from Poverty

 What’s funny to me is how everyone talks about people that owe them, I now wonder who the real borrowers are…

 Anyway, how do debtors sleep at night?
 If you have the answer please share because I can never fathom it.
-I took a loan from my dad for a project and devised an immediate plan to pay back because I feel uncomfortable owing someone, even if they’re a relative.
+I took a loan from my dad for a project and devised an immediate plan to pay it back because I feel uncomfortable owing someone, even if they’re a relative.

 If you currently owe money, please design a plan to pay it back.
 It not only helps you to feel better but also helps increase your positive net worth, which is very important.

 - Communicate.
 Please do not go missing when it’s time to pay off your debt.
 Stay in touch with the lender and let them know the plan you’ve created to pay back (weekly, monthly, yearly…whatever is comfortable for you and agreed upon with the lender)